-    When you use alcohol or drugs, you may be putting your health and safety at risk.
+When you use alcohol and other drugs, you may be putting your health and safety at risk.

 - Make car crashes more likely.
 If you drink and drive, or if you drive while you are high, you can easily hurt yourself or others.

 - Lead to unprotected sex and/or sexual assault.
 This can lead to pregnancy and sexually transmitted infections (STIs), including HIV.